-Applicable to the provision of the Service are the relevant provisions of the current legislation regulating provider-consumer relations and the warranties agreed between První certifikační autorita, a.s., and the applicant for the Service.
-The contract must always take an electronic or printed form.
+Applicable to the provision of trust services are the relevant provisions of current legislation regulating provider-consumer relations and the warranties agreed between První certifikační autorita, a.s., and the applicant for the Service.
+The contract must not be in conflict with current legislation and must always take an electronic or printed form.